 Choose texture based on your technique.
 Heavy texture suits thick paint and impasto styles.
 Fine texture works best for realism and detailed work.

-Canvas Weight
+Determining Canvas Weight

 Canvas weight plays an important role in your painting experience.
 It affects the texture, durability, and how the paint reacts.
 Choosing the right weight depends on your painting style and medium.
 Lighter canvases are easier to handle, while heavier ones offer more support.
 Understanding canvas weight helps you make better art.